microsoft/FluidFramework/docs/docs/container-and-component-loading.md

 At this point the `Container` has a pointer to the `ContainerRuntime` code and it uses that code to create a new `ContainerContext` **(5)** and executes the `instantiateRuntime` **(6.1)** on the webpack bundle with the `ContainerContext`.

 The important thing to note here is that up until this point the Hosting Application and Fluid know nothing of the Fluid `ContainerRuntime` or the `Component` code.
-That code is provided after the `Container` is established and stored in the op stream.
-This is powerful because it allows the Hosting Applications to load Containers and Components without knowing the underlying code.
-This is how Teams and OWA can easily load the FluidPreview `Container` and `Components`.
+That code is provided after the `Container` is established and stored in the op stream. **This is powerful because it allows the Hosting Applications to load Containers and Components without knowing the underlying code.** This is how Teams and Outlook can easily load the Fluid preview app `Container` and `Components`.

 ![Image 5](./container-and-component-loading-5.jpg)